A Learning With Errors based encryption scheme for dynamic controllers that discloses residue signal for anomaly detection: Preliminaries and Problem Formulation

+We model the adversary as either an eavesdropper or the encrypted controller \eqref{eq:sysEncEx} itself, who collects the ciphertexts $\Enc(x_{q}^\ini)$ and $\{\Enc(y_q(\tau))\}_{\tau=0}^\infty$ (with which $\{\bfx(\tau),\bfu(\tau),\bfr(\tau)\}_{\tau=0}^\infty$ can also be obtained).
+The adversary's goal is to infer any meaningful information about the underlying plaintexts.
+Thanks to the security of the LWE based scheme, the collected ciphertexts essentially reveal no information to the adversary.

+However, a problem in this existing setup is that it also becomes difficult for a network-side detector to monitor and detect anomalies.
+Based on this motivation, \textit{we suggest that the encryption scheme be modified, so that the residue signal is automatically disclosed as a plaintext.} This will enable the network-side detector to directly detect anomalies without requiring access to the secret key.
+At the same time, for security, the modified scheme should not leak additional information beyond what is implied by the disclosed residue signal, which will be formalized in Section~\ref{subsec:scheme}.
+The problem is more specifically stated as follows.

-\begin{prob} \upshape Given the parameters $\{\FF,\GG,\HH,\JJ\}$ of \eqref{eq:system_enc}, modify the encryption $\Enc$ in \eqref{eq:LWE_existing} so that the information of $\Dec(\rrrr(t))$ is disclosed without decryption.
-Any other information should not be disclosed.
-And, given a linear plant, design an encrypted controller of the form \eqref{eq:system_enc} performing anomaly detection without the secret key. \end{prob}
+\begin{prob} \upshape Given the parameters $\{F,G,P,H,J,x_q^\ini\}$ of \eqref{eq:sys}, modify the encryption algorithm $\Enc$ in \eqref{eq:standardLWE}, so that the encrypted controller \eqref{eq:sysEncEx} automatically discloses the plaintext $r_q(t)$ of $\bfr(t)$ without decryption.
+The modification should not compromise the security of the standard LWE based scheme beyond disclosing the residue signal. \end{prob}